 Ability to learn quickly and become comfortable with unfamiliar software and hardware environments

-Ability to work, learn, and research independently
+Ability to work, learn and research independently

-Ability to work as a team member, and to proactively help improve the skills of team members through knowledge sharing and demonstration
+Ability to work as a team member, and to proactively help to improve the skills of team members through knowledge sharing and demonstration

 Work within established policies and procedures, and also exhibit good judgement